openebs/website/docs/main/user-guides/replicated-storage-user-guide/rs-installation.md

 #### Verify/Enable Huge Page Support

 2MiB-sized Huge Pages must be supported and enabled on the storage nodes i.e. nodes where IO engine pods are deployed.
-A minimum number of 1024 such pages \(i.e. 2GiB total\) must be available exclusively to the Io engine pod on each node, which should be verified thus:
+A minimum number of 1024 such pages \(i.e. 2GiB total\) must be available exclusively to the IO engine pod on each node, which should be verified thus:

 ```text
 grep HugePages /proc/meminfo